Stochastic Krasnoselskii-Mann Iterations: Convergence without Uniformly Bounded Variance: Conclusion

 In this paper, we established the convergence of the Stochastic Krasnoselskii-Mann iterations for expected fixed-point problems under the weak assumption of finite variance at a single fixed point, relaxing the typically-made uniformly bounded variance assumption.
 Under this weaker assumption, we recover the best-known $\mathcal O(K^{-1/4})$ stochastic oracle calls rate for the convergence of the expected residual, show the rate holds almost surely for the running minimum residual, and prove almost sure convergence of the iterates to a fixed point.
 These results show that uniformly bounded variance is not intrinsic in the analysis of stochastic fixed point methods, and can be replaced by a significantly weaker local condition.

-Furthermore, we demonstrate the applicability of our results by considering two representative examples.
+Furthermore, we demonstrate the applicability of our results by considering three representative examples.
 For the case of Stochastic Gradient Descent, we recover known convergence results.
-However, for Stochastic Three-Operator Splitting, we obtain results which are the first to bypass the uniformly bounded variance assumption.
+However, for Stochastic Three-Operator Splitting and Stochastic Backward-Forward Splitting, we obtain results which are the first to bypass the uniformly bounded variance assumption.

 \paragraph{Outlook.} An interesting direction of future research is to understand how the stochasticity in Algorithm \ref{alg:SKM} interacts with inertia.
 Specifically, in order to control the stochasticity, we made the assumption that the relaxation parameters decrease to $0$.
 However, for inertial results, it is typical that the relaxation sequences need to be uniformly bounded away from $0$ \cite{cortild_krasnoselskii_2025,maulen_inertial_2024}.
+A second avenue of future work is to relax the condition of $\graph(B)$ being convex required for the convergence of Algorithm \eqref{eq:STOS}.

-\paragraph{Acknowledgements.} Daniel Cortild acknowledges the support of the Clarendon Funds Scholarships.
+\paragraph{Acknowledgments.} Daniel Cortild acknowledges the support of the Clarendon Funds Scholarship.
 Coralia Cartis' work was supported by the Hong Kong Innovation and Technology Commission (InnoHK Project CIMDA) and by the EPSRC grant EP/Y028872/1, Mathematical Foundations of Intelligence: An “Erlangen Programme” for AI.